Semidefinite programming relaxations for quantum correlations: Correlations in networks

-Also a third type of constraint is relevant for feasibility problems \cite{AlexThesis,Pozas2022b}.
-These are constraints on marginals that factorise, and some of the factors can be associated to $p_\text{orig}$.
+A third type of constraint is relevant for feasibility problems \cite{AlexThesis,Pozas2022b}.
+These are constraints on marginals that factorise, and some of the factors can be associated with $p_\text{orig}$.
 An example, also illustrated in the inflation of Fig.~\ref{fig:cinf}, is

-Since all the discussed constraints are linear for a given $p_\text{orig}$, the task of finding a probability distribution $p_\text{inf}$ compatible with the same constraints can be cast as a linear program.
+Since all of the discussed constraints are linear for a given $p_\text{orig}$, the task of finding a probability distribution $p_\text{inf}$ compatible with the same constraints can be cast as an LP.
 Interestingly, the inflation technique \cite{Wolfe2019} provides a complete solution to the characterisation of classical network correlations.
-This was shown in \citet{Navascues2017} by identifying a sequence of inflation tests that in the limit of large inflation converges to the set of local correlations associated with the original network.
+This was shown in \citet{Navascues2017} by identifying a sequence of inflation tests that, in the limit of large inflation, converges to the set of local correlations associated with the original network.
 This sequence is constructed such that the $n$-th test features $n$ copies of each of the sources of the original network.
 The inflation illustrated in Fig.~\ref{fig:cinf} corresponds to the second step in this sequence of converging tests for the case of the triangle network.
-Despite guaranteeing convergence in the asymptotic limit, one must bear in mind that the complexity of the hierarchy of LPs (measured by the number of elements in the probability distribution $p_\text{inf}$) grows in $n$ as $N^{n^r}$, where $N$ is the number of outcomes for a party and $r$ is the amount of sources that send states to a party.
+Although it guarantees convergence in the asymptotic limit, one must bear in mind that the complexity of the hierarchy of LPs (measured by the number of elements in the probability distribution $p_\text{inf}$) grows in $n$ as $N^{n^r}$, where $N$ is the number of outcomes for a party and $r$ is the amount of sources that send states to a party.